Illya9999/OasisProject/README.md

+### This project is not currently maintained.
+If you want a maintained working MooMoo.io private server, see https://github.com/Picoseconds/sanctuary

 # **WARNING**
 **ANY PRIVATE MOOMOO.IO SERVER THAT YOU CONNECT TO HAS THE ABILITY TO EXECUTE MALICIOUS CODE IN YOUR BROWSER DUE TO A BUG IN MOOMOO'S CODE.
 ONLY CONNECT TO SERVERS RUN BY TRUSTED PEOPLE**